Friday, June 13, 2025

 • Physical stress: Illness, surgery, or extreme diet changes shock the system, pushing hair into telogen.

 Understanding these phases and influences helps spot early signs of imbalance.
-Small lifestyle changes can prevent unwanted hair shedding causes from getting worse.
+Small lifestyle changes can prevent unwanted hair shedding from getting worse.

 Common Causes of Hair Loss

 Understanding baldness triggers starts with knowing the main reasons for thinning hair.
-Doctors at the Mayo Clinic and Cleveland Clinic say genetics, hormones, and nutrition are key.
+Doctors at the Mayo Clinic and the Cleveland Clinic say genetics, hormones, and nutrition are key.
 These can work together to make hair loss worse.

 Genetic Factors

-Family history is a big factor in pattern baldness.
+Family history is a significant factor in pattern baldness.
 Androgenic alopecia, the top cause, often runs in families.
 If your parents lost hair, you might be more sensitive to DHT, a hormone that shrinks hair follicles over time.

 Hormonal Changes